Changing State Residency and the Minnesota Department of Revenue

 In a recent audit, non-residents who were domiciled in Florida tried to have their cake and eat it, too; they sold their second home in northern Minnesota for a gain of $200,000.
 To attempt to exclude that gain under IRC Section 121 (Exclusion of gain from the sale of a primary residence), they submitted documentation to Minnesota auditors which included a narrative stating that the Minnesota home was their principal residence.
 They also spoke of Minnesota banking, physician visits, and other evidence to support them being domiciled in Minnesota.
 However, they had filed non-resident tax returns with the state of Minnesota for the prior 8 years.
 Upon being informed that the auditors were going to go back 8 years to correct the incorrectly filed returns and issue an assessment plus penalties, they quickly accepted the assessment of additional tax for the capital gain related to the sale of the Minnesota home.

-If you are considering a change to your residency you should seek guidance as soon as possible.
-We can help you with identifying and completing the steps necessary to accomplish a residency change.
+If you are considering a change to your residency you should seek guidance as soon as possible to identify and complete the steps necessary to accomplish a residency change.

 The Department of Revenue can subpoena or request your bank records or your voter records.
 Also, some cell phone carriers collect data that shows your location at certain points in time.
 The Department of Revenue can request these records to retroactively create their own calendar.